allenc125789/TurtleNAS/README.md

 -need function for deleting files. possibly by assigning the array key needed to a checkbox id

--need function to upload multiple files.
+-need function to upload folders

 # Summary: